We wanted to update you on the status of the COVID-19 pandemic and fertility treatment.

 We know that you have placed your faith in us to help solve a true medical issue: infertility.
 We are committed to continuing to provide you the quality care you expect from us, and our team is working with Women & Infants Hospital and Care New England to ensure that all of our patients and staff stay healthy.

 To protect both patients and staff, we are modifying some of our protocols.
 It is a constantly evolving process, so please contact us as questions arise as you initiate treatment.
-We are limiting the number of patients and partners in the office at any time and utilizing telehealth.
+We are limiting the number of patients in the office at any time and utilizing telehealth.
 At this time, partners are currently not allowed to be present during transfers.
 We would like to direct you to websites that can assist you as this process unfolds, such as our professional organization the American Society for Reproductive Medicine.

 We recognize that this process is stressful for all of us, particularly our infertility patients.
 Continue to follow the guidance to wear masks, wash your hands and social distance.
 We are here to support you in any way we can.
 Thank you for your understanding.